valkey-io/valkey-glide/java/README.md

 # Getting Started - Java Wrapper

-## Wrapper Status
+## Notice: Java Wrapper - Work in Progress

-The Java client is currently a work in progress and offers no guarantees.
-The client must be built from source, and we assume no responsibilities or performance guarantees.
+We're excited to share that the Java client is currently in development!
+However, it's important to note that this client is a work in progress and is not yet complete or fully tested.
+Your contributions and feedback are highly encouraged as we work towards refining and improving this implementation.
+Thank you for your interest and understanding as we continue to develop this Java wrapper.

 ## Installation and Setup